 - Outcomes of industry engagement inform training and assessments, skills and competency requirements of trainers and assessment practices.
 Training and Assessment Strategies will be updated as evidence of such industry consultations and where possible, endorsed by industry practitioners who are relevant to the particular training package.

-6.1 The Training and Academic Development Manager in conjucntion with the Manager Compliance and Special Projects – undertakes industry consultation/engagement, records the outcomes of consultation/engagement, adjust the relevant training and assessment strategies and assessment tools, if required, to reflect the relevant industry needs.
+6.1 The Training and Academic Development Manager in conjucntion with the Manager Compliance and Academic Support – undertakes industry consultation/engagement, records the outcomes of consultation/engagement, adjust the relevant training and assessment strategies and assessment tools, if required, to reflect the relevant industry needs.
 The opportunities for improvement will be recorded in ANIBT’s Continuous Improvement Register.

 6.2 Chief Exectutive Officer (CEO) – oversees the implementation of this policy and its pursuant procedure, holding the responsibility for any non-compliance.